 The castle complex houses several buildings and palaces, so you will spend at least an hour exploring the site.
 One of the most significant buildings within the complex is the Baroque Chateau Theatre, which is among the best-preserved theatres of its kind in the world.
 Another must-see is the Golden Carriage in Eggenberg Hall.

 3. Absorb the panoramic views from the painted tower

 The painted round tower of the castle is the Cesky Krumlov’s main landmark.
 The oldest part of the tower dates back to the 13th century, but its facade was embellished with figures and paintings in the late 16th century.
 Besides boasting a beautifully decorated facade, the tower also offers staggering views of the town and its lush green surroundings.

 You’ll need to climb over 150 steps to get to the top, but the views are worth the effort.
-There is an admission fee of Kc 50 to go up the tower (or Kc 130 if you also want to visit the castle museum)
+There is an admission fee to go up the tower.

 4. Admire the majestic Cloak Bridge

 The three-storey Cloak Bridge is one of the town’s architectural pearls.
 Works on the bridge started in 1686 and were completed in 1765.
 The lower storey connects the Masquerade Hall with the Castle Theatre, while the upper storey leads to the historic Castle Gardens.